MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-get-the-desktop.md

     The output folder contains a folder named *AttachedContainer*, which includes the *.msi* files.

 Upgrading an install from an *.exe* to a *.msi* that you've extracted from an *.exe* isn't supported.
-Before you upgrade, manually uninstall the older version of Power BI Desktop.
+In order to make this upgrade, first you'll need to uninstall the older version of Power BI Desktop that you have.

 > [!IMPORTANT]
 > Power BI Desktop isn't supported in virtual environments such as Citrix.

 ### Issues with previous releases of Power BI Desktop

-Some users might encounter an error message similar to the following when they use an outdated version of Power BI Desktop:
+Some users might encounter an error message similar to the following message when they use an outdated version of Power BI Desktop:
 *We weren't able to restore the saved database to the model*.

-Solve this issue by updating to the current version of Power BI Desktop.
+Updating to the current version of Power BI Desktop usually resolves this issue.

 ### Disable notifications

-You should update to the most recent version of Power BI Desktop to take advantage of advances in features, performance, and stability, and other improvements.
-If you don't want users to update to each new version, you can disable notifications by modifying the Windows registry with the following steps:
+We recommend updating to the most recent version of Power BI Desktop to take advantage of advances in features, performance, stability, and other improvements.
+Some organizations might not want users to update to each new version.
+You can disable notifications by modifying the registry with the following steps:

 1. In the Registry Editor, navigate to the **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Power BI Desktop** key.
 2. Create a new **REG_DWORD** entry in the key with the following name: **DisableUpdateNotification**.